 The Wandering Compass

-Many people have the idea that Earth’s magnetic field moves very slowly.
+Many people have the idea that the Earth’s magnetic field moves very slowly.
 However, the Earth’s magnetic field offers some of the clearest evidences that the Earth is young.
-Geophysicists recently reported that the north magnetic pole has covered 800 kilometers northwest of where it was in 1904.
+Geophysicists recently reported that the north magnetic pole has moved 800 kilometers northwest of where it was in 1904.
 That’s a much faster rate of movement than many people imagined.
 However, its speed and direction of movement are about what was expected by geophysicists.
 They also report that the magnetic pole has moved as much as 80 kilometers in one day.

-Prayer: Lord, the blessings of modern travel rely on Your gift to us of the Earth’s magnetic field.
+Lord, the blessings of modern travel rely on Your gift to us of the Earth’s magnetic field.
 I also thank You for the beauty of the northern and southern lights that is created by the magnetic field.
 Amen.